 |Q:||Are the VRHD some kind of albino or partial albino?|

-how the terms albinism and hypomelanism are used.
-I
+how the terms albinism and hypomelanism are used

-the manner of how "layers" can be altered in Photoshop.
+respectively.
 The VRHD are not albinos - partial or

 |Q:||Can you tell which VRHD will produce the pattern that I am interested in?|

 this point in the adventure.
 It will be interesting to

 rules.
 Thus far we have been merely observers of the